rikschennink/rikschennink.nl/_posts/2014-10-13-they-are-your-users.md

 ## Disability stats

-I’ve been collecting some accessibility related numbers from The Netherlands.
+The following numbers I’ve collecting from accessibility related resources in The Netherlands.
 I assume, which I know is dangerous, that these numbers might be somewhat the same around the globe.
 Note that my sources are in Dutch, I expect some translation service will able to help you out.

 ### Vision